deleonfrancis/Weather_Dashboard/README.md

 ## How To Use

-1. Type your city into the search area
+1. Type your city or zip code into the text input.
+Google auto       complete will help find a suitable place.
-2. Press enter or click on the search button.
+2. Press click on the search button.
 3. The application will then give you the current date, weather details, and a five day weather forecast.
 4. Simply type in another city to view somewhere else.
+5. Try using the 'Search Weather Near Me' button to get the weather for a city near you.
    [Back To The Top](#read-me-template)

 ---